MoritzSt4/NoteDown/README.md

 ## App Description

-NoteDown offers a unique experience by allowing you to effortlessly capture your thoughts on the go with your NoteDown app.
+NoteDown offers a unique experience by allowing you to effortlessly capture your thoughts on the go with this app.
 Seamlessly jot down ideas, to-do lists, and inspirations on your digital notepad, available whenever you need it.
 ## Installation

 Go to https://notedownapp.github.io/ and follow the istallation guide to download this app.